Sierpinski (<1K) Multivectors as Transformations

 A(b) º A#-1(x) º Ax(A#)-1 ; defined to be Ax(A#) when A# is noninvertible;

-and their application to the 1-representors for points and structures in ÂN.
+and their application to the representions for pointsets in ÂN.
 For invertible k-versor A# = (-1)k A, such transformations satisfy A(x)¿A(c) = x¿c and are known as Lorentz transforms, or as isometries of inner product ¿.
 They preserve both magnitudes and subtended angles.
+Because they preserve magntude, null points are mapped to to other null points and so Lorentz transforms on UN% induce transfroms on UN.

-The involution # ensures that ak(x) = x for any x with x¿ak=0 (ie. "perpendicular" to ak with xak=xÙak=(-1)kakx) but means that A(1) = A(A#)-1 so scalars are preserved for even A, negated for odd A, and multiplied by potentially nonscalar A(A#-1) for general mixed A.
+The involution # ensures that ak(x) = x for any x with x¿ak=0 (ie. "perpendicular" to ak with xak=xÙak=(-1)kakx) but means that A(1) = A(A#)-1 so scalars are negated for odd A, and multiplied by potentially nonscalar A(A#-1) for mixed A.

 If A is even then A(x) = AxA-1 = A-1(x) in Bellian notation and we have A(bc) = A(b) A(c) .
 If A is odd so then A = -A-1.
 If follows that for odd or even A we have A(a1Ùa2...Ùak) = ± A(a1)ÙA(a2)Ù...A(ak) with the negative case arising when both A and k are odd.